Markets could be in for macro overload in the week ahead with central bankers, Friday's jobs report and OPEC dominating the headlines.» Read More

-The "Squawk on the Street" news team reports on today's top business headlines, including Japan's aggressive monetary policy; and Best Buy's new floor plan.
+The "Squawk on the Street" news team reports on today's top business headlines, including a look at whether the markets will hit another record, and Deere's cautious forecast.

 Don't start your trading day without finding out what CNBC's Jim Cramer is watching ahead of the opening bell.